 You Wear High Heels: High heels are literally everything that is wrong for your feet.
 Narrow toeboxes, zero arch support, and forced unnatural position for your foot and ankle.
 High heels completely change your natural walking gait, and can even shorten your calf muscles, and damage your lower back.
 As with everything, wearing your heels for a hot date here and there is one thing, but wearing them daily to work is a bad idea.

 You Wear Flip Flops: Flip flops might seem the perfect answer to wanting to experience the freedom of being barefoot while still wearing shoes, but they're simply not.
-Flip flops damage your feet by not offering any arch support, and there is little to no cushion to help preserve your heel fat pad— the natural cushion below your heel.
+Flip flops that lack proper support damage your feet by not offering any arch support, and there is little to no cushion to help preserve your heel fat pad— the natural cushion below your heel.
 Over time, this flattens, and your heel bone begins to grind into your tissue, causing pain.
 Plus, you are more prone to clumsiness and tripping in flip flop shoes.

 You Don't Exercise: Weight gain and simply remaining inactive is one of the worst things you can do for your feet.
 Extra weight contributes to flattened arches and plantar fasciitis.
 Getting up and getting busy can go a long way in not only preserving your body's full health, but also your foot health through healthy weight maintenance.